Log In

 She said: “A key part of the recent $25 million support packageis a $2.29 million investment in a comprehensive mental health programme, allowing us to expand initiatives, reach more people and provide better care.”

-Anna Neilson-Williams, the Bermuda Hospitals Board’s chief of psychiatry and acting chief of staff, said disconnecting from technology and enjoying nature can also improve mental health.
+Anna Neilson-Williams, the Bermuda Hospitals Board’s chief of psychiatry and acting chief of staff, said disconnecting from technology and enjoying nature could also improve mental health.

-She added: “We encourage everyone to live as active a lifestyle as they are able to, to try something different.
+She added: “We encourage everyone to live as active a lifestyle as they are able to and to try something different.

 “If you’re feeling down, don’t just lie down and watch TV or movies, take a walk and go outside, for instance.”